tpghd21/Quantum-Computing-Study/00-linear-algebra/notes.md

 # Linear Algebra Review

+Reference: Mermin Appendix A; supplemented by 2601 Ch.
+3.

 This is the working linear-algebra kit for quantum computing.
 The focus is on objects that appear repeatedly: inner products, adjoints, unitary and Hermitian matrices, eigenvalues, tensor products, and density matrices.

 ---